-We are seeking candidates from a variety of backgrounds, including those with fresh perspectives from business, civil society, academia and government.
+We are now seeking to appoint a total of up to 15 non-executive Council members.
+Positions are available on the Councils of Biotechnology and Biological Sciences Research Council, Economic and Social Research Council, Engineering and Physical Sciences Research Council, Medical Research Council, Natural Environment Research Council and Science and Technology Facilities Council.
+We are seeking candidates from a variety of backgrounds, including business, civil society, academia and government.
 We place equality, diversity and inclusion at the heart of UKRI’s vision, and know that it is only when we support and foster the widest possible range of talent that we are nurturing the best possible research and innovation, harnessed in the service of society.
-It is therefore critical for our Councils to encompass and benefit from a diversity of perspectives, expertise and experiences.

 UKRI Council Recruitment

-UK Research and Innovation, the UK’s leading research funding agency, is seeking to appoint Council members across six of the seven Research Councils and Research England.
+UK Research and Innovation, the UK’s leading research funding agency, is seeking to appoint Council members across six Councils.
 Each Council is led by an Executive Chair, supported by a council of between five and twelve members.

 The Councils have a pivotal role in ensuring the success of UK Research and Innovation, helping us to achieve our strategic objectives to be the single, strong voice of UK research and innovation, and building on our world-leading reputation.

-Council members are appointed by the Nominations and Remuneration Committee on behalf of the UKRI Board, on the recommendation of the Executive Chair and with the endorsement of the Chief Executive Officer.
-The exact membership will take into account the specific needs of each Council.
+Council members are appointed by the UKRI Nominations and Remuneration Committee, on the recommendation of the council Executive Chair and UKRI Chief Executive Officer.

 The Council members will between them have a broad range of expertise and experience in research and innovation across higher education, industry, commerce, policy and/or civil society and the relevant user communities for each Council, reflecting different characteristics and professional backgrounds.